 Penn State Behrend is a small community with 4,500 students enrolled in Behrend programs on campus and online, and nearly 700 faculty and staff.
 The Behrend Critical Incident Response Team (CIRT) was developed to mitigate the psychological impact of a traumatic campus event, prevent the subsequent development of post-traumatic syndrome; and serve as an early identification mechanism for individuals who will require professional mental health follow-up subsequent to a traumatic event.
 The services of this team are offered to all students, faculty, staff, and their family members.
 The Critical Incident Response Team (CIRT) was formed to facilitate interventions following a "critical incident" or campus crisis.

 A crisis, for our purposes, is defined quite broadly.
-It is an event that may cause a temporary state of psychological unrest with a reaction causing a state of emotional turmoil.
+It is an event that may cause a temporary state of psychological unrest, with a reaction causing a state of emotional turmoil.
 A critical incident is a sudden, powerful event outside of the range of ordinary human experience.
 A critical incident has the potential to overwhelm the usual effective coping mechanisms of either an individual or a group.
-While there are many types of critical incidents that can strike a college campus, the following are examples of the kinds of incidents to which we are prepared to respond.
+While many types of critical incidents can strike a college campus, the following are examples of the kinds of incidents to which we are prepared to respond.

 - Death of a student or other community member (e.g., by accident, suicide, etc.)